franknyn/autoload-test/readme.md

 ### psr-0
 It is deprecated.
-Looking at [```vendor/composer/autoload_namespaces.php```](https://jtreminio.com/2012/10/composer-namespaces-in-5-minutes/#the-autoload_namespaces.php-file) file you can see the namespaces and the directories that they are mapped to
+Looking at [```vendor/composer/autoload_namespaces.php```](https://jtreminio.com/2012/10/composer-namespaces-in-5-minutes/#the-autoload_namespaces.php-file) file you can see the namespaces and the directories that they are mapped to.

+composer.json
 ```
     "autoload": {
         "psr-0": {